The Difference between Biofeedback and Neurofeedback

 • Neurofeedback uses sensors on the scalp to read brain waves.

 Both biofeedback and neurofeedback methods use real-time sensor feedback to help you understand and change how your body and brain respond to different situations.
 Biofeedback and neurofeedback share a common goal: to help you take control of your body’s responses which can positively impact your health and well-being.
+And in this shared goal, the difference between biofeedback and neurofeedback becomes less about separation and more about specialization.

-What is the difference between Biofeedback and Neurofeedback?
+What Is the Difference Between Biofeedback and Neurofeedback?

 Focus